mdlee/thurstonianRanking/README.md

 The results for each dataset are summarized by the plotting functions `tauPerformance.m` and `aggregateScatter.m`, and are provided in the resultsFigures subfolder.
 These plots take essentially the same form as those in the paper.
 Note that the aggregateScatter plots order the items according to the Thurstonian order, not the ground truth.
 These plotting functions use the color pallette provided by `PantoneSpring2015.mat`.

 The data are loaded by the `loadData.m` function, and the same data are also available in the `RankingData.xlsx` spreadsheet.

+Thanks to Behrooz Etesamipour for identifying the need to correct the code.